Jan21493/Linkplay/Downgrade.md

 curl -O http://silenceota.linkplay.com/wifi_audio_image/products.xml
 ```

-I've modified the FQDNs to point directly to the IP address of my web server and have only these three products in the list:
+I've modified the FQDNs to point directly to the IP address of my web server and have only these three products in the list (only the 'product' in the middle with product ID ***RP0011_WB60_S*** is used in the example):
 ```
 <?xml version="1.0" encoding="ISO-8859-1" ?>
 <productList>